Welcome to Personality Central

 Enter your email address to create your account

 ESTJs are task-oriented, matter-of-fact individuals who are focused on completing the task at hand.
-They are no-nonsense, like to take charge to coordinate and organize resources to achieve objectives.
+They are no-nonsense like to take charge to coordinate and organise resources to achieve objectives.

 ESTJs like to create structure, rules, standards in all that they do, and they like to do things according to plan in the most efficient way possible.

-They are comfortable with project management schedules, standard operation procedures and organizational structures.
+They are comfortable with project management schedules, standard operation procedures and organisational structures.

 They are given to detail, being accurate and precise in facts and information.
 This includes the objectives they are given: they like them defined realistically and specifically, leaving no room for ambiguity.

 ESTJs respect your knowledge of facts, your confidence and your experience.
 When you are communicating with them, support your decisions and information well with your grasp of facts and successful experiences.